cmatth25/722_Group/TreeBuilding.md

 The appropriate k-mer length isn't necessarily straightforward, but kSNP provides a tool, Kchooser, to search for the optimal length for your sequences and to assess the FCK, fraction of core k-mers.
 Core k-mers are those that appear in all of your sequences and reflects the diversity of samples, and the fraction of core k-mers is the core k-mers/all k-mers.
 Low FCK scores means your samples are very diverse.
 The higher the FCK, the more reliable your kSNP tree will be.

-Note, kSNP4.1pgk needs adding to path to use Kchooser because it is "a stupid program".
-An opinion I'm coming around on, honestly.
+Note, kSNP4.1pgk needs adding to path to use Kchooser because it is a stupid program.

 It is our last class and Ben mentioned showing the class adding a vairable to the path so...